-ELED 580 is a mathematics methods course for prospective middle grades teacher (4-6).
-The general goal of the course is to learn to teach mathematics in such a way that students will develop the ability to conjecture, reason logically, solve non-routine problems, and communicate about mathematics.
+A mathematics methods course for prospective middle grades teacher (4-6).
+The general goal of the course is to learn to teach mathematics in such a way that students will develop the ability to conjecture, reason logically, solve nonroutine problems, and communicate about mathematics.
 Corequisites: ELED 582, ELED 583, ELED 584.